luong-komorebi/enterprise_gateway/README.md

 It provides out of the box support for the following kernels:

-- Python using IPython kernel
+- Python using IPython kernel.
-- R using IRkernel
+- R using IRkernel.
-- Scala using Apache Toree kernel
+- Scala using Apache Toree kernel.

 Full Documentation for Jupyter Enterprise Gateway can be found [here](https://jupyter-enterprise-gateway.readthedocs.io/en/latest)